purple4reina/dd-python-cold-start-testing/README.md

 1. Make your change to either `dd-trace-py` or `datadog-lambda-python`.
 Commit and push those changes.

-1. Build and publish your layers using the provided publish script.
-You'll first want to set any environment variables to change configuration from its default.
-See the help text at the top of the [`publish.sh`](publish.sh) script for all available configuration options.

-    ```bash
-    $ export REGION=us-east-1
-    $ export SUFFIX=purple
-    ```

-1. Then, run the publish script.
+1. Run the publish script.
 Replace the `dd-trace-py` branch you used above, if you didn't make changes to `ddtrace`, then you can leave the argument blank.

     ```bash
-    $ aws-vault exec <your-aws-account-here> -- ./publish.sh <dd-trace-py-branch>
+    $ aws-vault exec $ACCOUNT_NAME -- ./publish.sh <dd-trace-py-branch>
     ```

 1. Take note of the AWS Lambda Layer ARN printed to stdout by the publish